Ümit Şamiloğlu: Professional career

 Şamiloğlu transferred from Bolu Gençlik Merkezi S.K. to Ankara EGO S.K. by December 2019.
 He captains the Turkey national team.
 In 2020, he took the silver medal in the team event at the European Men's Artistic Gymnastics Championships in Mersin. Şamiloğlu is attributed as the "oldest gymnast" at the competitions in which he participates.

+In late 2021 Şamiloğlu announced his retirement from the sport.

 The "Şamiloğlu" grip

 Together with his coach, Şamiloğlu developed a special grip which could be used by high-level competitors in artistic gymnastics.
 His aim was to be remembered after he retired from active sport. Şamiloğlu executed this grip for the first time at the 2013 Mediterranean Games in Mersin, Turkey, where he won the gold medal.
 He used this grip again at subsequent competitions.
 In 2019, his grip was registered by the International Gymnastics Federation into the Code of Points as the "Şamiloğlu" grip.